Summer’s preparing its warming hug, so put on your shades, grab your friends or family and plan ahead for the spring bank holiday weekend in London.

 Practical info for bank holiday Monday in London

 Most attractions, shops and restaurants are open as usual during the bank holiday weekend, or open with amended times.
-Check with the individual venue before you go.
+Due to the ongoing coronavirus pandemic, some may remain closed this weekend.
+Please check with the individual venue before visiting.

 More bank holiday inspiration